+Last summer I had a great idea to plant a wildflower and have beautiful rows of deep purple lavender.
+Little did I know, lavender is not the easiest plant to grow from seed.
 In the fall last year I wrote about my experiences with my first year growing a wildflower meadow, and what I would do differently this year.
-Last year I had trouble growing Hidcote Blue Lavender from seed.
+Last year I had trouble growing lavender from seed.
 This year I wanted to do a bit of research and make sure I had a plan that would ensure my success growing lavender from seed.
+Here are the tips that will ensure you can successfully grow lavender from seed!

 First of all, why lavender?